 Table of Content

-- What is a disbursement?
+- What is a disbursement

-- How does disbursement work?
+- How does disbursement work

-- When are your funds disbursed?
+- When are your funds disbursed

 - Special Rules

-Student loan disbursement is the term used to denote the procedure of your lender deploying the funds agreed to as per your loan terms.
+Student loan disbursement is the term used to denote the procedure of your lender deploying the funds agreed to you as per your loan terms.
 It should be noted that the process of depositing money into your account after taking out a loan is not immediate.
-Rather, you must wait for a specific period of time as your lender gets your application in order.
+Rather, you must wait for a specific period as your lender gets your application in order.
 You might also need to perform additional tasks such as Student Loan Entrance Counselling before your lender disburses the funds.

 For such financial aid disbursement, you should receive written notification from both your school and lender before your student loan is disbursed, informing you that the money is on its way.
 This notification must also provide details about how much you borrowed and how and when your funds will be deployed.